insight-decentralized-consensus-lab/post-quantum-monero/README.md

 Vulnerable privacy features will be given highest priority, since retroactive deanonymization poses a threat to today's Monero users, whereas theft and mining are not an issue until quantum computers scale past a distant threshold.
 Mining vulnerabilities are the lowest priority, since switching consensus mechanisms is easier than implementing new cryptographic schemes.

 It's important to note that many current post-quantum cryptography candidates require large proofs and significant computational resources, and will thus not be suitable for immediate deployment.
-For this reason, understanding broad strategies and their tradeoff will be more useful than specific implementations.
+For this reason, understanding broad strategies and their tradeoffs will be more useful than specific implementations.
 Thankfully, consumer device capabilities increase over time, and researchers continue to discover new faster/smaller proving systems, so these practical barriers are temporary.

 **Phase 2 deliverables:** List of vulnerabilities, following this format when possible: